g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 ### How does HTTP caching work?
 HTTP caching allows clients to store copies of web resources locally to reduce latency and server load.
 Caching directives in HTTP headers specify how long a resource can be cached and under what conditions it should be revalidated with the server.

+## Overview of Different Versions of HTTP

+To understand the evolution of web communication protocols, it's essential to explore the different versions of HTTP (Hypertext Transfer Protocol).
+Each iteration of HTTP has brought advancements aimed at improving performance, efficiency, and security in web interactions.
+In this section, we'll provide an overview of the key features and advancements introduced in various versions of HTTP, including HTTP/1.1, HTTP/2, and HTTP/3.
+By examining these protocols, we can gain insights into the continuous evolution of web technologies and their impact on the modern digital landscape.
-## HTTP 1
+### HTTP 1 : The foundation
-Before HTTP/1.1, there was HTTP 1.
-HTTP 1, released in 1996, marked a significant milestone in the development of web protocols.
-It operates over the TCP (Transmission Control Protocol), which provides reliable, ordered, and error-checked delivery of data packets between devices on a network.
-However, one of the notable limitations of HTTP 1 is its reliance on separate TCP connections for each request to the same server.
+HTTP 1, released in 1996, was a significant milestone in web protocol development, operating over TCP.
+However, it suffered from inefficiencies due to its reliance on separate TCP connections for each request, leading to increased latency and reduced performance, especially as web pages became more complex.
+Scalability issues arose from the limited number of concurrent connections per server.
+To overcome these limitations, subsequent versions of HTTP, such as HTTP/1.1, were introduced.

-This approach, known as "one connection, one request," means that every time a client needs to retrieve a resource from a server, it must establish a new TCP connection.
-While this model was sufficient for early web applications, it has inherent inefficiencies, especially as web pages became more complex with multiple resources (such as images, scripts, and stylesheets) to fetch.

-As a result, the overhead of establishing and tearing down TCP connections for each request led to increased latency and reduced performance, particularly on high-latency networks.

-Additionally, the limited number of concurrent connections per server further exacerbated scalability issues, as servers could quickly become overwhelmed by a large number of simultaneous requests.

-To address these limitations, subsequent versions of HTTP, such as HTTP/1.1 was introduced.

-## HTTP/1.1
+**Note:** HTTP 1 was excluded from the comparison as it represented an earlier version with inherent limitations, particularly in terms of performance, scalability, and resource utilization, which were significantly addressed and improved upon in subsequent versions like HTTP/1.1, HTTP/2, and HTTP/3.

+### HTTP/1.1: The Evolution
 HTTP 1.1 soon followed in 1997.
-It introduced a “keep alive” mechanism so a connection could be reused for more than a single request.
-The preexisting connections reduced latency because the client does not need to initiate the expensive TCP 3  connection for every request.

-Head-of-line blocking is a challenge inherent in HTTP pipelining, a feature introduced in HTTP 1.1.
-In pipelining, the client can send multiple HTTP requests to the server without waiting for each response, theoretically speeding up the communication process.
-However, if any one of these requests is delayed or blocked for any reason, such as packet loss or server processing delays, all subsequent requests queued behind it on the same connection must wait for it to be processed and the corresponding response to be received.
-This means that even if other requests could be processed quickly, they are held up by the delayed or blocked request, leading to a decrease in overall performance.

-To mitigate head-of-line blocking, modern web browsers typically use multiple parallel TCP connections to the same server.

-By opening several connections, browsers can send requests in parallel, reducing the impact of delays on individual requests.
-This approach helps maintain a higher level of loading performance by allowing other requests to proceed independently if one request is blocked or delayed.
-However, managing multiple connections can also introduce overhead and complexity, so browsers aim to strike a balance between maximizing parallelism and minimizing resource consumption.
+It introduced the "keep alive" mechanism, allowing connections to be reused for multiple requests, thereby reducing latency by avoiding the need to establish new TCP connections for each request.
+However, HTTP pipelining, another feature introduced in HTTP 1.1, led to head-of-line blocking issues.

+While pipelining theoretically speeds up communication by allowing multiple requests to be sent without waiting for each response, any delay or blockage in one request affects subsequent requests on the same connection, reducing overall performance.
+To mitigate this, modern web browsers use multiple parallel TCP connections to the same server, enabling requests to be sent in parallel and reducing the impact of delays on individual requests.
+This approach balances the need for parallelism with the complexity and overhead of managing multiple connections, resulting in improved loading performance for web pages.

 Here are the key features, strengths, and limitations of HTTP/1.1: